doc4d/docs/docs/WebServer/http-request-handler.md

 :::

-By default, if the "verbs" property is not used for a handler, **all** HTTP verbs are supported in incoming requests for this handler.
+By default, if the "verbs" property is not used for a handler, **all** HTTP verbs are supported in incoming requests for this handler (except those possibly used beforehand in a more detailed pattern, as shown in the example above).

 :::note